The North Pole

 Mandatory Transfer Package (Cost USD 1,895 per person and includes pre and post expedition hotel night in Helsinki and breakfast, return flight from Helsinki to Murmansk, transfer to and from ship, transfer from airport to hotel in Helsinki).

 Price includes: 11 nights on board 50 Years of Victory, all meals on board the ship, complimentary wine, beer, liquor and soft drinks at the bar and with meals, all shore excursions and activities by Zodiacs and helicopters, landing fees and port taxes, an experienced Expedition Leader and a team of knowledgeable naturalist guides, comprehensive pre-deparure package, an extensive lecture program, special expedition parka to keep and loan of a pair of waterproof boots, photographical journal on DVD, transfers and baggage handling between hotels, airports and ship for those travelling on group flights, Emergency Evacuation Insurance to a maximum benefit of $100,000 per person.

-Not included: Airfare to and from your hometown, Mandatory Transfer Package (included if you make your reservation by the 28th of February, read more above), airport tax and arrival/departure taxes, travel insurance, passport and visa expenses, the customary gratuity to the ship’s crew, excess baggage charges, supplement for single hotel accommodations, meals ashore, other than the breakfasts included with the hotel accommodation, helicopter flying time in excess of that offered for the group.
+Not included: Airfare to and from your hometown, Mandatory Transfer Package, airport tax and arrival/departure taxes, travel insurance, passport and visa expenses, the customary gratuity to the ship’s crew, excess baggage charges, supplement for single hotel accommodations, meals ashore, other than the breakfasts included with the hotel accommodation, helicopter flying time in excess of that offered for the group.